 - 1. Fisheries New Zealand is proposing a review of the sustainability measures for the East Coast tarakihi stock for the 1 October 2021 fishing year. - 2.
 East Coast tarakihi is a shared fishery, caught by customary Māori, recreational, and commercial fishers.
 In 2018, abundance of the stock was estimated at 17% of the unfished spawning biomass (SB0), below the level that would support the maximum sustainable yield (MSY), which for tarakihi is 40% of the unfished biomass (40% SB0).
 The update in 2019 provided an estimate of 15.9% SB0. - 3.
-The difference between 15.9% $SB_0$ in 2019 and 17% $SB_0$ in 2018 does not necessarily represent a reduction in abundance given uncertainties in assessments, but more likely indicates a more accurate estimation of abundance as a result of refinements to the modelling. - 4.
-As a part of the 2018 sustainability round, the Minister at the time decided to initiate a twostaged plan to rebuild tarakihi abundance back to a target level of 40% SB0.
-This approach was to provide the commercial fishing industry an opportunity to plan and adjust their operations before any additional changes.
+The difference between 15.9% SB_0 in 20191 and 17% SB_0 in 20182 does not necessarily represent a reduction in abundance given uncertainties in assessments, but more likely indicates a more accurate estimation of abundance as a result of refinements to the modelling. - 4.
+As a part of the 2018 sustainability round, the Minister at the time decided to initiate a two-staged plan to rebuild tarakihi abundance back to a target level of 40% SB0.
+This approach was to provide the commercial fishing industry an opportunity to plan and adjust their operations before any additional changes. - 5.
+This two-staged plan included a 20% cut to the Total Allowable Commercial Catch (TACC) and a direction to the industry to develop a package of measures to support the rebuild, which could be considered as part of the 2019 sustainability round.
+The Minister indicated that a further 35% reduction would be required in 2019. - 6.
+In 2019, the Minister implemented the second stage of the plan, which included a further 10% reduction to the TACC.
+It is too soon to track any changes in abundance that have resulted from the 2018 and 2019 decisions.
+However, based solely on these reductions, the stock is predicted to rebuild to the target in 25 years. - 7.
+During the 2019 review, the Minister also agreed to the implementation of the Eastern Tarakihi Management Strategy & Rebuild Plan 2019 (the Industry Rebuild Plan)3.
+The Industry Rebuild Plan consisted of a series of voluntary measures aimed at reducing the rebuild timeframe, and committed to a shorter rebuild period of 20 years with an interim target of 35% SB0.